 When it comes to publishers across all platforms in 2019, Riot Games again narrowly beat Epic Games with 1488.9 million hours watched compared to Epic's 1363.8 million.
 Interestingly, Blizzard came in third place with 1063.4 million hours, shadowed by Valve with 1021.6 million.

 A somewhat similar thing is happening in the streaming platforms department, although Twitch's drop in viewership still leaves them well ahead of Mixer and YouTube.
-Nevertheless, Mixer almost doubled its hours watched and streamed compared to 2018, which undeniably proves that signing prominent streamers like Ninja and Shroud is the safest way to expansion.
+Nevertheless, Mixer almost doubled its hours watched and streamed compared to 2018, which undeniably proves that signing prominent streamers like and is the safest way to expansion.